Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

+By \cite{H16}, to each component ${\cal Q}$ of a stratum there is associated a collection ${\cal T}({\cal Q})$ of \emph{large train tracks} which parametrize the component in a sense described in \cite{H16}.
+In particular, if $\tau\in {\cal T}({\cal Q})$ and if $\phi\in {\rm Mod}(S)$ is a pseudo-Anosov mapping class with \emph{train track expansion} $\tau$ (this means that the train track $\phi(\tau)$ is \emph{carried} by $\tau$, a property which we denote by $\phi(\tau)\prec \tau$ in the sequel), then the periodic orbit of the Teichm\"uller flow corresponding to the conjugacy class of $\phi$ is contained in the closure of ${\cal Q}$.
+This statement can be viewed as a version of Rauzy Veech induction.

-By \cite{H11}, to each component ${\cal Q}$ of a stratum there is associated a collection of \emph{train tracks} which parametrize the component.
-If ${\cal U}$ is a component of a stratum and if ${\cal U}$ is contained in the closure of ${\cal Q}$ then any train track associated to ${\cal U}$ can be obtained from some train track associated to ${\cal Q}$ by removing some branches \cite{H11}.
+If ${\cal U}$ is a component of a stratum and if ${\cal U}$ is contained in the closure of ${\cal Q}$, then any train track associated to ${\cal U}$ can be obtained from some train track associated to ${\cal Q}$ by removing some branches \cite{H16}.
+Furthermore, if we call a train track $\tau$ \emph{orientable} if there exists a consistent orientation of the branches of $\tau$ (here consistent means that the orientation is compatible at the switches), then orientable train tracks correspond to strata of abelian differentials.